recvfrom/clamav-faq/faq/faq-cvd.md

 * How often is the virus database updated?

 The virus database is usually updated many times per week.
 Sign up for our [VirusDB mailing list] to see our response times to new threats.
-The virusdb team tries to keep up with the latest worm  in the wild.
-When a new worm spreads out, often it is  less than one hour before we release a database update.
-You can contribute to make the virusdb updating process  more efficient by submitting samples of viruses  via our "web interface":submit.
+The virusdb team tries to keep up with the latest threats in the wild.
+You can contribute to make the virusdb updating process  more efficient by submitting samples of viruses via our "[Contact]" page on ClamAV.net.

 * How many times per hour shall I run freshclam?